sgcbayli024/simulated_method_of_moments/README.md

 # simulated_method_of_moments
-jupyter notebook for running simulated method of moments
+Jupyter notebook for HW4 of Fatih's empirical methods class.
+This notebooks runs the simulated method of moments.